-As the baby's sexual hormones increase, the male testes will descend into the scrotum from the abdomen, and little girl labia will swell.
-Don't despair if your little one is born with slightly swollen and darken genitals, this is normal as a result of the increase in hormones and subsides soon after birth.
+As the baby's sexual hormones increase, the male testes will descend into the scrotum from the abdomen, and the female labia will swell.
+Don't despair if your little one is born with slightly swollen and darkened genitals; this is normal due to the increase in hormones and subsides soon after birth.

 Your baby will still be moving as much as before, but with limited space, the kicks and punches will feel different than they used to.
 Think more wiggles and squirming and fewer jabs; the somersaults and flips are a thing of the past.